astrapi69/key-pair-cert-generator/README.md

 ## License

-The source code comes under the liberal MIT License, making swing-app-ui-template great for all types of applications.
+The source code comes under the liberal MIT License, making key-pair-cert-generator great for all types of applications.

 ## Import dependencies to your project